derek-zhou/gara/README.md

 The room link is randomly generated and is both unguessable and undiscoverable.
 The only way to get in is through someone giving you the link.
 So there should not be any intruders.

 Users give no identity to the server.
 Like in a unregistered IRC, anyone can assume any nickname.
-Supposedly, the room link is only shared to people more or less know each other and have some level of faith to each other.
+Supposedly, the room link is only shared to people more or less know each other and have some level of trust to each other.
 Natually, people would not pretend to be someone else.
 And even if they did, it is very hard to establish credibility.

 The only way to see the messages is through each participant's window.
 After the chat session ended, whatever left on the browser window is the only record one could have.
 The server does not keep any record.
 You could still get quoted out of context if someone took a screenshot though.